imihajlow/blog/content/posts/ccpu.md

  * `0xF002` - LCD module control (write only)
  * `0xF003` - LCD module data (write only)

-A matrix keyboard interface is implemented using a register to store the column mask and a 3-state buffer to drive the data bus with the row mask.
+A matrix keyboard interface is implemented using an 8-bit register to store the column mask and a 3-state 8-bit buffer to drive the data bus with the row mask.
+Keyboards up to 8x8 are possible, but I could only find and buy a 4x4 matrix keyboard.

 A common 16x2 LCD module is used as a display.
 Its 8 bit interface bus perfectly matches CPU buses with minimal extra logic.